-Kuits advises on license for new BrewDog concept05 Jan 2018
+Kuits advises on licence for new BrewDog concept05 Jan 2018

-Manchester commercial law firm Kuits has been successful in obtaining a license for Brewdog’s new Hopworks concept in London.
+Manchester commercial law firm Kuits has been successful in obtaining a licence for Brewdog’s new Hopworks concept in London.

 The licence will allow the Scottish bar chain and brewery to develop Hopworks, which will be a hybrid between bar use, food, retail and an educational facility.